Cost benefits of flexibility

 Significant reinforcement schemes will require a flexibility assessment, which will ascertain whether the costs of providing flexibility services exceed the costs of standard reinforcement,” says Network Strategy Team Manager Ben Godfrey.

-If it does then WPD will use Flexible Power to seek expressions of interest from third party providers.
+If it does not then WPD will use Flexible Power to seek expressions of interest from third party providers.

 Part of becoming a Distribution System Operator is a requirement to facilitate neutral markets.
 What that means is that not only must we continue to provide the best value to customers but we have to do that by using whatever means available.